williamsca/bargaining-upzone/paper/slides.md

 ---

 # Abstract
 Statewide zoning reforms may fail to increase housing supply if local governments respond along unregulated margins.
 I study the policy response of Virginia municipalities to a reform that restricted their ability to charge developers for residential upzonings.
-I find that upzoning is highly price elastic: after the reform, the number of new units allowed by residential upzonings falls by [X]\%.
-In counties which were partially exempted from the reform, however, aggregate rezoning remained constant as localities substituted from affected to exempt areas.
+I find that the supply of residential land uses is highly price elastic: after the reform, the number of new units allowed by residential upzonings falls by [X]\%.
+In counties which were partially exempted from the reform, however, aggregate rezoning remains constant as localities substitute from affected to exempt areas.
 Rather than playing ``whack-a-mole'' with local zoning ordinances, states should subsidize the number of newly-permitted housing units to increase housing supply.

 ---